 Noise Levels in Indoor Aquatic Facilities

 People in Indoor Aquatic Facilities can be exposed to various noise sources such as music, HVAC systems, pumps, and other noise sources.
 There are only few studies measuring sound levels in pools.
 For example, studies have reported high reverberation time inside school swimming pools (recommended lower than 2.0 sec; measured above 4 seconds).
 Those studies also reported that although teachers in school swimming pools had weekly noise exposures below 80 dBA, the Lpeak sound levels reached 120 to 124 dBA(99).
 Music levels in indoor parties and nightclubs have been measured at 95–115 dB.
 Some hearing loss can occur at 100 dBA after 15 minutes, and after just a few minutes at 120 dBA.
 Consideration was given to adding a requirement for provision of a noise monitor with local visual alarming in the natatorium that would be triggered if noise levels above a specific decibel level were exceeded, to alert patrons and Qualified Operator, responsible supervisor, or staff.
 The intent of this requirement would be to alert staff of excessive noise levels and limit noise exposure, especially given the negative effects of noise on lifeguard vigilance and communication.
 The alarm would need to be a visual alarm, such as a strobe, as an audible alarm might not be heard and would add to the excessive noise level, and signage to notify facility management would need to be present adjacent to the visual alarm.
 A corresponding operational requirement would be that the noise monitor with visual alarm be maintained in working condition.
 The use of such an alarm was determined not to be feasible at this time due to the following factors which need further research and discussion.
-These issues should be addressed to allow for future consideration of this option:
+These issues shouh addressed to allow for future consideration of this option:

 Can cost be justified?
 The cost of a sound meter coupled with an alarm is substantial; OSHA Standards (29 CFR 1910.95 Appendix G) state that sound level meters cost about $500 to $1,000(100).

 Is there justification to require for all facilities?
-OSHA Standards (29 CFR 1910.95) only require monitoring when information indicates an employee’s exposure might exceed an 8-hour time-weighted average of 85 decibels or a dose of 50(101).
+OSHA Standards (29 CFR 1910.95(d)) only require monitoring when information indicates an employee’s exposure might equal or exceed an 8-hour time-weighted average of 85 decibels or a dose of 50(101).
 No precedent in building code or other Standards was found that requires preemptive use of sound alarms.